Clever/microplane/README.md

 The `GITHUB_API_TOKEN` environment variable must be set for Github.
 This should be a [GitHub Token](https://github.com/settings/tokens) with `repo` scope.

+Optionally: The `GITHUB_URL` environment variable can be set to use a Github Enterprise setup, otherwise it will use https://github.com.
+The `GITHUB_URL` **must** be a valid URL for the API endpoint including a trailing slash: e.g. `https://git.yourcompany.com/api/v3/`

 ### GitLab setup

 The `GITLAB_API_TOKEN` environment variable must be set for Gitlab.
 This should be a [GitLab access token](https://gitlab.com/profile/personal_access_tokens)